overlandandseas/ember-vs-react/content/component-properties.md

 </div>
 {% end %}

-React will re-render the entire component each time a parameter is changed, this is good for simplicity, however, this means we should keep components pure.
+React will re-render the entire component each time a parameter is changed, this is good for simplicity.
+The React docs have a section on [Keeping Components Pure](https://beta.reactjs.org/learn/keeping-components-pure), this is a good resource to learn about how React handles updates.